Berghopper/Deavesdrop/README.md

 - add `secret.json`/`token.json` to `secrets` folder so we can authenticate with bot.
   + `token.json` needs to be retrieved manually with the `gauth.py` script and authorizing the bot.
 - run it!

+# Known issues
+Currently there's still issues with random hangs/crashes, it seems that the socket sometimes closes unexpectedly.
+Pycord does not account for any of this, so it's hard to debug/fix.

 ## Friendly reminder